-A (Year 1 of 3) grant is recommended to assist with operating expenses and supplies to host about the City, community events, programs and services.
+Recommendation: A (Year 1 of 3) grant is recommended to assist with operating expenses and supplies to host Burkeville Daze, an event that nurtures community connectivity and socialization while learning about the City, community events, programs and services.
+Grant Conditions: None.